Fritz Seyferth: Professional football

 Seyferth was selected by the New York Giants in the 17th round (419th overall pick) of the 1972 NFL draft.
 He remained part of the Giants team during the 1972 pre-season and exhibition games, but he was cut at the end of August, before the start of the regular season.
 He was then signed by the Calgary Stampeders of the Canadian Football League.
 In his first game for Calgary on September 10, 1972, he gained 38 rushing yards, caught five passes for 72 yards and scored a touchdown.
 He also was credited with "80 hard earned yards and some crunching blocks" in an October 1, 1972 victory over the Saskatchewan Roughriders.
 He finished the 1972 season as the Stampeders' second leading rusher with 283 yards on 67 carries.
 He also caught 16 passes for 216 yards.
 He continued to play for the Stampeders in 1973, but retired from professional football at the end of the season.

-Later years
+Later life

 Seyferth was married to Lynn Groves in 1973.
 They met while both were students at the University of Michigan.

 After retiring from football, Seyferth worked for Arthur Young & Company.
 He later returned to Ann Arbor and worked for the University of Michigan Athletic Department for 21 years.
 He was the recruiting director for the Michigan football team in the 1980s and led the campaign to raise $12 million for the program's new building.
 He later served as Michigan's assistant athletic director during the 1990s.
 In 1998, he became the No. 2 person in Michigan's athletic department.
 He retired in January 2000 as the executive associate athletic director.

 After retiring from the University of Michigan, Seyferth formed a consulting firm known as Fritz Seyferth & Associates.